-Senate panel seeks vacation of illegally occupied Ministers’ Enclave bungalows
+Senate panel seeks vacation of illegally occupied ministers’ enclave bungalows

 The committee wants to know the price of wheat and fine “atta” prevailing in the market in all the four provinces.
 The progress report will also be submitted by the ministry of food security and research about the import of three million tons of wheat.

-The Senate Standing Committee on Information Technology will be briefed by the NRCC on the matter referred by Senate chairman on defamation and loss to reputation of Senator Taj Afridi by spreading of false and concocted allegations through fake email accounts; non-implementation of prevention of electronic crimes investigation rules, 2018 by the NRCC; and on the child abuse for filming and uploading videos on dark-web with reference to case reported from the Rawat area.
+The Senate Standing Committee on Information Technology will be briefed by the National Response Centre for Cybercrime (NRCC) on the matter referred by Senate Chairman Sadiq Sanjrani regarding defamation and loss to reputation of Senator Taj Muhammad Afridi by spreading of false and concocted allegations through fake email accounts; non-implementation of prevention of electronic crimes investigation rules, 2018 by the NRCC; and on the child abuse for filming and uploading videos on dark-web with reference to the case reported from the Rawat area of Rawalpindi.

-The Senate committee on rules of procedure and privileges assembling on March 2 will take into consideration a motion sponsored by PML-N Mushahidullah against the ambassadors and other officers concerned posted in Pakistan mission in Doha and Paris and an allegation of dues of Rs2,700,000 against him on account of his stay in Punjab House, Islamabad.
+The Senate committee on rules of procedure and privileges assembling on March 2 will take into consideration a motion sponsored by Pakistan Muslim League-Nawaz (PML-N) Senator Mushahidullah Khan against the ambassadors and other officers concerned posted in Pakistan mission in Doha and Paris and an allegation of dues of Rs2,700,000 against him on account of his stay in Punjab House, Islamabad.

 ISLAMABAD: A Senate panel has sought vacation of bungalows and apartments of the elite ministers’ enclave of Islamabad being illegally occupied by non-entitled persons.